-Wholesale Mortgage Lenders
+Wholesale Mortgage Lenders And Loan Program Guidelines

 Why Do Mortgage Brokers Have Dozens Of Wholesale Mortgage Lenders?

 - The reason being is because every wholesale mortgage lender have their own mortgage lending requirements and guidelines on top of the minimum FHA, Fannie Mae, Freddie Mac, VA, and USDA mortgage loan lending guidelines set by the GSE which are called mortgage lender’s overlays

 Mortgage Lender Overlays Imposed By Wholesale Mortgage Lenders